fabianboesiger/strata/README.md

 # Strata

-Strata is an image stacking application intended for astrophotography.
+Strata is an image merging application intended for astrophotography.

 ![preview](preview.png)